teward/imaplibext/README.md

 Simply copy the `imaplibext` package folder into your working directory for your Python script or program.

+## Usage

-From there, you can import into your Python code as a drop-in replacement for `imaplib`'s `IMAP4` or `IMAP4_SSL` commands.
+Once installed in either method, you can import into your Python code as a drop-in replacement for `imaplib`'s `IMAP4` or `IMAP4_SSL` commands.

     # Use this to import as a module and call things with `imaplibext.OBJECTNAME`
     import imaplibext